Twitter has apologised in writing for 'Ladakh in China' error: Lekhi | Technology

 Last month, the Joint Committee of Parliament on Data Protection Bill had come down heavily on Twitter for showing Ladakh as part of China, saying it amounted to treason and had sought an explanation by the US-based parent of the social media platform in form of an affidavit.
 Appearing before the panel, chaired by Lekhi, representatives of Twitter India had "begged apology", but they were told by the members that it was a criminal offence that questioned the sovereignty of the country and an affidavit must be submitted by Twitter Inc, not by its 'marketing arm' Twitter India.

 "Twitter has now given us a written apology on an affidavit for Ladakh being shown in China," Lekhi said.
-"They have apologised for hurting Indian sentiments and have sworn to correct the error by November 30, 2020," she added.
+"They have apologised for hurting Indian sentiments and have sworn to correct the error by November 30, 2020," she said, adding that people of India and the government remain committed to the national integrity and security.

 ALSO READ